mickymacirl/CI-P5-EGZ/README.md

 Ethical Gearz is a full ecommerce site that specializes in selling top-of-the-line hacking gear to customers around the world.
 The site is built using Django, Python, HTML, CSS, and JavaScript, and utilizes Stripe as its payment processor.

+# User Experience

+## Strategy Plane

+### Project Goals

+Ethical Gearz is a Business to Consumer (B2C) e-commerce site that sells ethical hacking software, tools and equipment.

+The site's primary audience is made up of individuals and organizations with an interest in cybersecurity and ethical hacking.
+Ethical Gearz aims to provide a range of products suitable for ethical hackers of all levels, from beginners to experts, at different price points.
+The site will enable customers to purchase all the necessary tools and equipment for their ethical hacking projects in one place.
+The aim is to create a platform for people interested in ethical hacking, which aligns with the principles of responsible hacking, and can contribute to the development of the cybersecurity community.

+As cybersecurity threats continue to increase, and more businesses are becoming targets, the need for ethical hacking has become more important than ever.
+Ethical Gearz seeks to provide a platform that promotes the ethical use of hacking tools and equipment, raises awareness about cybersecurity issues, and educates customers on how to stay safe and secure online.

+## Scope Plane

+## Structure Plane

+## Skeleton Plane

+## Surface Plane

 # Features

 ## Features of the website